-The database, known as Collection #1, was discovered by breach expert Troy Hunt and contains more than 770 million unique emails and 21 million unique passwords.
+The database, known as Collection #1, was discovered by breach expert Troy Hunt and contains more than 770 million unique email addresses and 21 million unique passwords.

 It is believed that a large portion of the data is from previously disclosed attacks and had already been made public.
 But Hunt said that around 140 million of the email addresses had not previously been disclosed.

 “Collection #1 is a set of email addresses and passwords totalling 2,692,818,238 rows,” he revealed in a blogpost.
 “It’s made up of many different individual data breaches from literally thousands of different sources.”

 It is not clear why the database had been uploaded to dark web forums, but such a move would make it impossible for cyber criminals to sell it on.